 New drivers pay some of the highest car insurance rates in the nation, but it is no mystery why.

-Insurance companies base auto insurance rates on risk, and new drivers are inexperienced and a higher risk for accidents and resulting insurance claims.
+Insurance companies base auto insurance rates on risk, and new drivers are inexperienced and at a higher risk for accidents and resulting insurance claims.
 Higher risk means higher insurance rates.

 Insuring a new driver is expensive, so it’s natural to wonder how long you are considered a new driver.
+Learn how long insurance providers consider you a new driver in this guide.

 author-img